Faculty and Staff

 Redefining and Categorizing the Perceived Value of the RN in Ambulatory Care

-Dr. Matutina's pilot/feasibility, quantitative study entitled "Middle School Student's Perception of Nursing as a Career" was funded by Sigma Theta Tau, Gamma Omicron At Large chapter.
+Dr. Matutina was Principal Investigator for a pilot/feasibility, quantitative study entitled "Middle School Student's Perception of Nursing as a Career" that was funded by Sigma Theta Tau, Gamma Omicron At Large chapter.
 For this research, Dr. Matutina received the Sigma Theta Tau, Gamma Omicron At Large chapter, New Investigator Award.
 Dr. Matutina was awarded 3rd place, research division for the poster session presented at the 11th Annual South Carolina Nursing Excellence Conference in Columbia, SC; 1st place, research division for the poster session presented at the MUSC Nurses Week Poster Fair, Charleston, SC; and 1st place for the poster session presented at the 1st Medical University of South Carolina College of Nursing Student Research Day 2011, Charleston SC.